-\Ac90 (464aa:53.9kDa) (LEF-4).
-LEF-4 is an enzyme involved in RNA capping and is a component of the late baculovirus RNA polymerase (122).
-It is present in all baculovirus genomes and is also present in nudivirus genomes (154).
-This gene was originally identified as being essential for late transcription (112).
-LEF-4 was subsequently found to be an RNA capping enzyme (211, 212).
-The addition of an mRNA 5' cap structure involves the hydrolysis of the gamma phosphate of the 5'-triphosphate of the first nucleotide of pre-mRNA and the capping reaction that involves the transfer of GMP from GTP.
-The two reactions involve two different enzymatic activities; a RNA 5' triphosphatase to remove the terminal gamma phosphate and the addition of GMP by guanylyltransferase.
+\Ac90 (464aa:53.9kDa), (Bm73:465aa:54.0kDa), LEF-4.
+LEF-4 is an enzyme involved in RNA capping and is a component of the late baculovirus RNA polymerase (133).
+It is present in all baculovirus genomes and is also present in nudivirus genomes (170).
+This gene was originally identified as being essential for late transcription (123).
+LEF-4 was subsequently found to be an RNA capping enzyme (236, 237).
+The addition of an mRNA 5' cap structure involves the hydrolysis of the gamma phosphate of the 5'triphosphate of the first nucleotide of pre-mRNA and the capping reaction that involves the transfer of GMP from GTP.
+The two reactions involve two different enzymatic activities: an RNA 5' triphosphatase to remove the terminal gamma phosphate and the addition of GMP by guanylyltransferase.
 These two activities are present on a single protein located at the N- and C-termini, respectively, in metazoans and plants.
-Although having similar activity, LEF-4 is unrelated to this category of capping enzyme, but is a member of metal dependent group of capping enzymes found in fungi and protozoa (211, 213, 214).
+Although having similar activity, LEF-4 is unrelated to this category of capping enzyme, but is a member of metal dependent group of capping enzymes found in fungi and protozoa (236, 238, 239).
 The 5' cap structure appears to serve two roles.
-It protects the 5' end of the mRNA from degradation by exonucleases and it interacts with translation initiation factors thereby facilitating the initiation of translation.
+It protects the 5' end of the mRNA from degradation by exonucleases and it interacts with translation initiation factors, thereby facilitating the initiation of translation.
 Capping in eukaryotes involves an enzyme that associates with the highly repetitive carboxy terminal domain (CTD) of the β' subunit of RNA polymerase II.
 Because the baculovirus polymerase lacks a similar domain, it is likely that it evolved to include the enzyme as part of the RNA polymerase complex.
 However, assuming these reactions are free from exonuclease, it is not clear why LEF-4 is required for transcription in in vitro assays.
-These assays monitor RNA transcripts that would not need to be capped, in order to be detected.
+These assays monitor RNA transcripts that would not need to be capped in order to be detected.
 This suggests that LEF-4 may play a structural role in the organization of the polymerase subunits, or it may have some other function.
-LEF-4 is an essential gene and could not be deleted (215).
+LEF-4 is an essential gene and could not be deleted (184).
 For more information see Chapter 6.

-Ac91 (224aa:24.1kDa).
+Ac91 (224aa:24.1kDa), (Bm74:154aa:17.3kDa).
 Homologs of this gene are found in genomes of all Group I lepidopteran NPV and two GV (CpGV and PlxyGV) genomes.
-It has an unusual predicted amino acid sequence; 31% proline and 18% ser/thr residues.
-In HearNPV the Ac91 homolog (ha80) was expressed first cytoplasmically and then in nuclei, but did not appear to be a structural protein of BV or ODV (216).
-Mutants interrupting this gene in BmNPV (Bm74) were viable (15).
+It has an unusual predicted amino acid sequence: 31% proline and 18% ser/thr residues.
+In HearNPV the Ac91 homolog (ha80) was expressed first cytoplasmically and then in nuclei, but did not appear to be a structural protein of BV or ODV (240).
+Deletion of Bm74 causes few differences from wt and repair viruses in DNA synthesis or BV titers.
+However, the lethal time in larvae was longer by 14.7 hr (241).